-"Some krogan believe that testicle transplants can improve their virility, counteract the genophage.
+"Some krogan believe that testicle transplants can increase their virility, counteract the effects of the genophage.
 It doesn't work, but that doesn't stop them from buying.
-Ten thousand credits each, that makes forty thousand for a full set.
-(Beat) ...Someone's making a killing out there..."
+They'll pay up to ten thousand credits each, that's forty thousand for a full set.
+(Beat.) ...Somebody's making a killing out there..."

 Humanoid fantasy races

 , Rubber-Forehead Aliens

 , and the like will have genitalia close enough to the human model